swayamraina/fcd/README.md

 <br>

-After some time of use you learning repository will look like this,
+After some time of use, your learning repository should look like this,

 ![repository](./resources/sample-repo.png)